ankitojha07/ankitojha07/README.md

 💬 I would love to talk about internship opportunities starting December 2022. </br>

-💡 I am currently focusing on Linux and Cloud computing.
+💡 I am currently focusing on Linux and Computer Networking.
 A beginner contributor at Open Source. <br/>

 💞️ I’m looking to collaborate on any open source platform. <br />